shahbaz-dev1/shahbaz-dev1/README.md

 ---

-## 🎯 What I'm Working On
+## What I'm Working On

-- 🧠 **AI-Driven Developer Tools:** Building intelligent agents using LLMs to automate development workflows.
+- **AI-Driven Developer Tools:** Building intelligent agents using LLMs to automate development workflows.
-- 📱 **Abacus Learning App:** A Nuxt + Laravel-based mobile/web platform for abacus learners.
+- **Abacus Learning App:** A Nuxt + Laravel-based mobile/web platform for abacus learners.
-- 🌐 **Custom WordPress Plugins:** From event management to search console automation and peer-to-peer auctions.
+- **Custom WordPress Plugins:** From event management to search console automation and peer-to-peer auctions.
-- ⚙️ **MCP (Model Context Protocol):** A local AI agent system using LM Studio + LangChain.
+- **MCP (Model Context Protocol) & Agentic AI:** A local AI agent system using LM Studio + LangChain.

 ---

-## 📌 Goals
+## Goals

-- ✅ Become a Project/Product Manager at a global tech company like Google.
+- Become a Project/Product Manager at a global tech company like Google.
-- 🚀 Launch a **unique, big product** that solves real-world problems and *rocks the internet*.
+- Launch a **unique, big product** that solves real-world problems and *rocks the internet*.
-- 🧠 Explore more into **LLMs, DevOps, AI agents**, and scalable SaaS systems.
+- Explore more into **LLMs, DevOps, AI agents**, and scalable SaaS systems.

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 ```bash
 💻 Languages:    PHP, JavaScript, TypeScript, Python, Bash